jvkumar/geoip/README.md

 Change url parameter `ip` address as needed.
 It is a mandatory parameter.

-This REST endpoint will return result as (with status code 200)
+This REST endpoint will return result as (with status code 200 and `content-type: application/json`)

 ```
 {